Sunrise at Old Tucson Trail RunSunday, January 26, 2014 / 4 m & 1 m

 - Register online with a credit card at active.com.

-- Packet pick-up and additional registration is on Saturday, January 26 at the Running Shop from 10-2 (3055 N Campbell Ave).
-Race day registration & packet pick-up is available at Old Tucson Studios, Sunday, January 27 7:00-8:00 AM.
-Remember: the men's race starts at 8:00, so men's registration ends at 7:45.
+- Packet pick-up and additional registration is on Saturday, January 25 at the Running Shop from 10-2 (3055 N Campbell Ave).
+Race day registration & packet pick-up is available at Old Tucson Studios, Sunday, January 26 7:00-8:00 AM.
 Remember: the race will take place rain or shine, with no refunds or returns.
+There are no race transfers.

-- Race day registration & packet pick-up is available at Old Tucson Studios, Sunday, January 27 7:00-8:00 AM.
+- Race day registration & packet pick-up is available at Old Tucson Studios, Sunday, January 26 7:00-8:00 AM.
 Remember: the race will take place rain or shine, with no refunds or returns.
+There are no race transfers.

 Race awards from The Running Shop, including overall winners and top three in each 5-year age group.